bazelbuild/rules_apple/doc/tutorials/ios-app.md

 >
 > [mattrobmattrob/bazel-ios-swiftui-template](https://github.com/mattrobmattrob/bazel-ios-swiftui-template) contains a template for a SwiftUI iOS application that builds with Bazel if you want to speed up this process for future usages.

-### Create a BUILD.bazel File
+### Create a BUILD File

 A Bazel workspace is made up of directories called [packages](https://bazel.build/concepts/build-ref#packages).
-A package is a directory containing a `BUILD.bazel` file (sometimes called a `BUILD` file) and can contain any number of sources or subpackages. `BUILD.bazel` files contain specifications for [targets](https://bazel.build/concepts/build-ref#targets) that you use Bazel to build, run, or test.
+A package is a directory containing a [`BUILD` file](https://bazel.build/concepts/build-files) and can contain any number of sources or subpackages. `BUILD` files contain specifications for [targets](https://bazel.build/concepts/build-ref#targets) that you use Bazel to build, run, or test.

-Run `touch BUILD.bazel` to create a file, then open it in your preferred text editor.
+Run `touch BUILD` to create a file, then open it in your preferred text editor.

 Then, add load statements to bring the [rules](https://bazel.build/reference/glossary#rule) you will be using into scope: